sass/sass/README.md

 the [module](#module) loaded from that source file with an empty configuration.
 The entrypoint module is the root of the [module graph](#module-graph).

+### Import Context

+An *import context* is a collection of members, indexed by their names.
+It's used to ensure that the previous global-namespace behavior is preserved when `@import`s are used.

+An import context is mutable throughout its entire lifetime, unlike a module which doesn't change once it's been fully created.
+This allows it to behave as a shared namespace for a connected group of imports.

 ## Syntax

 The new directive will be called `@use`.
 The grammar for this directive is as